Law Firm for Victims of Nursing Home Abuse or Neglect

 In Missouri, the Department of Health & Senior Services (DHSS) is tasked with following up on allegations of poor treatment in nursing homes.
 The statutory definition of abuse is when an individual is subjected to injuries or harm that is physical, sexual, emotional, or financial in nature.
 Neglect occurs when an individual who has a legal or contractual duty to provide care for someone fails to do so.
 The neglect may create conditions that are hazardous to the safety, health, or well-being of the patient.
 Failing to keep a patient from developing bedsores could count as neglect, and increase the likelihood of injury and death in a fragile elderly patient.

 According to the Centers for Disease Control and Prevention (CDC), there are approximately 15,600 U.S nursing homes, and a total of over 1.7 million beds licensed.
 In Missouri, about 14% of the population is 65 or older, and over 120,000 residents are over the age of 85.
 Between now and 2030, it is estimated that the number of adults over 85 will grow by 48%; this age group represents those who are likely to need long-term care.
 The Centers for Medicare & Medicaid Services analyze, investigate, compile data, and generate reports about the performance of long-term care providers.
 Their findings showed that only 33% of Missouri’s nursing homes were considered above average or better.

 Lawyers for Nursing Home Abuse or Neglect

 Some members of our community depend on care from others, and that makes them vulnerable to developing bedsores.
 If your loved one has been a victim of mistreatment in a long-term care facility, your family may be entitled to compensation.
-The Kansas City nursing home abuse attorneys at Norton & Norton, P.C. have been defending the rights of victims of elder abuse and neglect since 1952.
+The Kansas City nursing home abuse attorneys at Norton & Spencer, P.C. have been defending the rights of victims of elder abuse and neglect since 1952.
 Contact the office today at 816-454-5800 for a free consultation.